EU Chief Makes Bid To Break Recovery Fund Deadlock - UrduPoint

 As a sweetener for the so-called "Frugal Four" -- the Netherlands, Sweden, Denmark and Austria -- Michel proposed to revise the EU's seven-year budget down to 1.074 trillion Euros ($1.2 trillion), 13 billion euros less than an earlier proposal.

-Rebates are an EU custom made famous by former UK prime minister Marget Thatcher who four decades ago called for Britain to get "our money back".
+Rebates are an EU custom made famous by former UK prime minister Margaret Thatcher who four decades ago called for Britain to get "our money back".

-Michel also gave more power to EU member states on how the recovery fund would be distributed, giving EU capitals more power over the spending plans of their neighbours.
+Michel also awarded more power to EU member states on how the recovery fund would be distributed, giving EU capitals a greater say over the spending plans of their neighbours.

 This will be sure to revive tortured memories of the debt crisis bailouts, where Greece, Portugal and Ireland were subjected to the oversight of the EU and IMF.

-Michel did not give ground on the main point of contention: whether aid should be handed out in the form of grants or -- as the "frugals" demand -- loans.
+Michel did not cede ground on the main point of contention: whether aid should be handed out in the form of grants or -- as the "frugals" demand -- loans.

-Austria and the Netherlands on Thursday showed signs they may be softening their stance.

-Dutch Prime Minister Mark Rutte said Thursday he considered the proposed fund "very important", so long as the cash came with conditions attached.

 The recovery plan, as well as the EU budget, require unanimous approval among member states at the July 17-18 summit.